sharonsun131/Bikesharing/README.md

 ## Results:

-The Full NYC CitiBike story can be viewed on [link to dashboard](https://public.tableau.com/app/profile/sharon3357/viz/Challenge_16574787214340/Story1?publish=yes)
+The Full NYC CitiBike story can be viewed on [Tableau](https://public.tableau.com/app/profile/sharon3357/viz/Challenge_16574787214340/Story1?publish=yes)

 First, we need to change the column Trip Duration from a integer to a datetime datatype to get the time in hours, minutes, and seconds using Pandas function.
 And then export the DataFrame as a new CSV file without the index column.
 Here are the revised DataFrame: